-Parents, or those with parental responsibility, have a legal right to free access to their child's educational records if the child attends a maintained school.
+Parents, or those with parental responsibility, have a legal right to free access to their child's educational records if the child attends a maintained school (Pencombe CE Primary School).

 There is no equivalent legal right to access their child's educational record if the child attends an academy or free school in England or an independent school.
-Our school has made the decision to grant equivalent access to the parents of our pupils in line with the ICO's guidance, in order to retain appropriate communication between parents and the school.
+Our schools have made the decision to grant equivalent access to the parents of our pupils in line with the ICO's guidance, in order to retain appropriate communication between parents and the school.